github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 Taint sink.
 As opposed to source kinds, there are many different kinds of sinks as these tend to be more query specific.

-- **input**: Access path to the sink, where we want to check if possibly tainted data flows too.
+- **input**: Access path to the sink, where we want to check if tainted data can flow to.
 - **kind**: Kind of the sink.

 The following sink kinds are supported: